 Meanwhile, the import tax of CBUs from the ASEAN member countries has been reducing to touch zero percent by 2018 under the ASEAN Trade in Goods Agreement (ATIGA).
 Therefore, by this time, the best way to occupy the market is by importing cars.

 As the automobile market in Thailand has been declining, auto makers are trying to develop exports to the ASEAN countries.

 Several auto firms in Thailand have business sections that specialise in supervising auto exports to Cambodia, Laos, Myanmar and Vietnam.

 The sections are responsible for studying the market and policies to give advice to the firms' leaders for boosting exports.

 Wheatley said two products would be majorly exported to Vietnam in the future.
 They were small sedans for urban areas and large cars for long and heavy terrain roads.

 The new models will have new features and modern conveniences, meeting the customers' increasing demand.
 The prices will be more competitive.

 Along with the reduction of import taxes that will make cars cheaper, the firms have announced that they will optimise production costs to offer the best prices to the customers.

 A report by the General Statistics Office said Vietnam spent 133 million USD on importing 5,493 CBU cars in February, an increase of 86 percent in volume and 160 percent in value compared with the same period last year.

-Vietnam’s exports and imports of fruits and vegetables in first half of 2019
+Vietnam’s exports and imports of fruits and vegetables in first eight months of 2019